bitwalker/distillery/docs/guides/working_with_docker.md

 !!! tip
-    While this Dockerfile enables `REPLACE_OS_VARS`, you will probably want to take advantage of the config provider for `Mix.Config` instead, see the [Handling Configuration](../config/runtime.md) document for more information.
+    While this Dockerfile enables `REPLACE_OS_VARS`, you will probably want to take advantage of the config provider for `Mix.Configig` instead, see the [Handling Configuration](../config/runtime.md) document for more information.

 To prevent reperforming steps when not necessary, add a `.dockerignore` to your project with the following: